d30f2n/scripts/Parallel Download yt-dlp.md

 6. Close and reopen PowerShell.

 ## Editing the script
+- This script will work as is.
+If you want to use my settings, you do not have to change anything.
 - Change the function name to whatever you want.
 This is what you will type in to run yt-dlp.
 I have mine as `yt-dl`.
 - Change maxThreads to the amount of concurrent downloads you want.
 Some sites might throttle you to a certain amount of connections so you shouldn't make this number too high.
 - I have my default output file template as just the title.
 If you want something else, change `'%(title)s.%(ext)s'` to your liking.
 Refer to [the output template](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#output-template) for more information.